viq/mcollective-salt-vagrant/README.md

 This will ask 20% of the machines in cluster=alfa to see if they can connect to the node in question.

+Or using salt:

+    $ sudo salt -G cluster:alpha --batch-size 20% network.ping 192.168.2.10

+This will ask machines with grain cluster set to alpha to ping the address, asking 20% of nodes at a time.
+The difference is, with salt all machines will do it, but in batches.

 More information about the nettest plugin: [GitHub](https://github.com/puppetlabs/mcollective-nettest-agent#readme)

+More information about the _network module_: [network module](http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.network.html)

 ### Doing monitoring checks